MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 Each Materialize replication slot can be used to source data for a single materialized view.
 You can create multiple non-materialized views for the same replication slot using the [`CREATE VIEWS`](/sql/create-views) statement.

 {{< warning >}}
-Make sure to delete any replication slots if you stop using Materialize or if either your Materialize or Postgres instances crash.
+Make sure to delete any replication slots if you stop using Materialize, or if either the Materialize or Postgres instances crash.
 {{< /warning >}}

-If you stop Materialize or delete the materialized view without dropping the Postgres source first, the upstream replication slot isn't deleted and will continue to accumulate data.
-In such cases, you should manually delete the replication slot to recover memory and avoid degraded performance in the upstream database.
+If you stop Materialize or delete the materialized view without also dropping the source, the upstream replication slot will linger and continue to accumulate data so that the source can resume in the future.
+To avoid unbounded disk space usage, make sure to use [`DROP SOURCE`](/sql/drop-source/) or manually delete the replication slot (in case you have deleted the Materialize instance).

+For PostgreSQL 13+, it is recommended that you set a reasonable value for [`max_slot_wal_keep_size`](https://www.postgresql.org/docs/13/runtime-config-replication.html#GUC-MAX-SLOT-WAL-KEEP-SIZE) to limit the amount of storage used by replication slots.

 ## Known limitations